 Hollande told reporters that Dieudonné’s sharp, slashing wit is a dangerous weapon capable of drawing more blood than an AK-47 shot to the head at point blank range.
 The French President also said Dieudonné provokes powerful explosions of laughter that can turn audiences into helpless blobs of quivering jelly, shake auditoriums to their very foundations, and even threaten to “bring down the house.”
 He added that while blasphemous, obscene attacks on revered religious figures are fine, “the right to free speech does not include shouting something funny in a crowded theater.”

 In attempts to circumvent the ban on laughing at Dieudonné’s youtubes, the comedian’s fans have taken to guffawing, chortling, cackling, snickering, howling, snorting, and splitting their sides.

 Dieudonné supporters have also vowed to hold a Je suis Dieudonné march in support of the gagged and imprisoned comedian.
 A French official, Ministre de Démarches Rigoleuses Alex Craimant, told Je suis Dieudonné organizers:

 “I will grant you the permit to march as much as you want.
 But there is one condition: You must keep a straight face.”

 Craimant said that the marchers will be surrounded by hundreds of thousands of police and soldiers, including elite counterterrorism units with helicopters, drones, RPG launchers, and tactical nuclear weapons, all ready to instantly respond with overwhelming force if any of the participants even cracks a smile.

-Posted by Kevin Barrett on January 15, 2015, With 9972 Reads Filed under Humor.
+Posted by Kevin Barrett on January 15, 2015, With 10003 Reads Filed under Humor.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.